hiker/PSyclone/doc/kernel_layer.rst

 --------

-Kernel metadata is not required if the PSy layer is going to be written manually, it's sole purpose is to let PSyclone know how to generate the PSy layer.
+Kernel metadata is not required if the PSy layer is going to be written manually, its sole purpose is to let PSyclone know how to generate the PSy layer.
 The content of Kernel metadata differs depending on the particular API and this information can be found in the API-specific sections of this document.